dotnet/docs-maui/docs/user-interface/controls/shapes/polyline.md

 <xref:Microsoft.Maui.Controls.Shapes.Polyline> defines the following properties:

-- `Points`, of type `PointCollection`, which is a collection of `Point` structures that describe the vertex points of the polyline.
+- `Points`, of type <xref:Microsoft.Maui.Controls.PointCollection>, which is a collection of `Point` structures that describe the vertex points of the polyline.
 - `FillRule`, of type `FillRule`, which specifies how the intersecting areas in the polyline are combined.
 The default value of this property is `FillRule.EvenOdd`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.